wearecodets/phase-two/README.md

 | 6 | July 27 | [Common Backend Architecture, Node.js, Serverless Functions](./week-six/) |
 | 7 | Aug 3 | [HTTP Request, APIs, JSON, Cloud Data Store](./week-seven/) |
 | 8 | Aug 10 | [Promises, Project](./week-eight/) |

-## Learning Guide
-Each week above you will find learning materials categorized into these different sections:

-* :closed_book:  **Required Reading/Challenges** \
-Read these before beginning of next Saturday class.
-As you finish each reading, mark it as complete  using `[x]` in the `readme.md` file, then do a commit push.
-[Read more about task lists here](https://help.github.com/en/articles/about-task-lists#creating-task-lists).

-* :dart:  **Weekly Mini Projects ** \
-These are the mini projects we will build this week in class.
-You are encouraged to pre-watch them.

-* :pencil2:  **Homework Exercises** \
-Due before beginning of next Saturday class.
-You must participate in Thursday code review session for each homework assignment as this is one of the ways we measure your progress.

-* :octocat:  **Optional Resources** \
-Additional materials that can help boost understanding of concepts.
-Though not mandatory, you are welcome to read these — [*Scientia potentia est*](https://en.wikipedia.org/wiki/Scientia_potentia_est).